ESX Swap File Size Best Practice

 Revised on 1-3-09:

-The above is only for ESX 3.0.x.
+The original post was only for ESX 3.0.x.
 VMware has redesigned the volume structure for ESX 3.5.x to include the larger volumes.
 The large SWAP volume is only standard on clean installs of 3.5.x, upgrades of previous versions will have the smaller volumes.
 Best practice for upgrading ESX is to do a clean install to remove old version limitations.

 Then when running the installation make the following changes and additons to the default volumes: